View Document Text

 Voting Client Securities

-accounts which we manage when our clients direct us to do so.
-Our authority to vote proxies is
+which we manage when our clients direct us to do so.
+Our authority to vote proxies is established

-established in our investment advisory agreement or the agreement completed with a Program
+in our investment advisory agreement or the agreement completed with a Program Sponsor.
+Oak

-Sponsor.
-Oak Ridge will vote alike for all shares of a company held by client accounts.
-We will
+Ridge will vote alike for all shares of a company held by client accounts.
+We will not accept

-clients’ best interests with a focus on maximizing the economic benefit of owning the shares.
+best interests with a focus on maximizing the economic benefit of owning the shares.
+Our basic

-Our basic policies and procedures for administering proxy voting are summarized below and a
+policies and procedures for administering proxy voting are summarized below and a copy of our

-on proxy ballot issues.
-While that service provides us with analysis and advice, we make our
+proxy ballot issues.
+While that service provides us with analysis and advice, we make our own

-to invest and stay invested in a company.
-Therefore, we typically vote with company
+invest and stay invested in a company.
+Therefore, we typically vote with company management for

 We typically vote against proposals we believe restrict shareholders' ability to realize the full

-voting requirements, and classified boards.
-For non-routine matters we evaluate the issues on
+requirements, and classified boards.
+For non-routine matters we evaluate the issues on a case-by-

-that in an uncommon situation has a material business relationship with us or our employees.
+in an uncommon situation has a material business relationship with us or our employees.
+For matters

 If the policies do not clearly inform our vote, we may: